Interested in visiting Manchester with your kids?

 This trail is dog friendly as well, so it might be fun to bring your 4 legged companion on a mission.

-12. Have Fun at Crystal Maze LIVE Experience
+12. Crystal Maze LIVE Experience

 Crystal Maze is a series of mental and physical challenges designed to promote teamwork, but in a fun way.